Universal National Service Act: Universal National Service Act of 2010

 The bill, however, was dismissed at the end of the 111th Congress session.

 Universal National Service Act of 2013

-The Universal National Service Act of 2013 was introduced to the House Committee on Armed Services by Charles B. Rangel on February 15, 2013, demanding a 2-year mandatory national service period, civilian or military, for citizens between the ages of 18 and 25.
+The Universal National Service Act of 2013 (H.R.
+748) was introduced to the House Committee on Armed Services by Charles B. Rangel on February 15, 2013, demanding a 2-year mandatory national service period, civilian or military, for citizens between the ages of 18 and 25.
 The bill then moved to the House Subcommittee on Military Personnel on March 6, 2013, but later died in committee.

 H.R.1509

 On March 19, 2015, Rangel introduced legislation to activate Selective Service to draft men and women ages 18–25 via lottery during any authorization on the use of military force.
 The current text does not indicate whether, like Rangel's previous bills, it would compel citizens to perform National Service in peacetime.